 If you're here, I presume you're tired of typing the same email addresses over and over again and are looking for a way to streamline the sending of emails to specific groups of people such as your colleagues, family, or friends.

 Well, you're at the right place!
 In this short post, we'll cover two topics.
 First, we'll create a distribution list in Google Workspace and see how you can send an email to the latter list from Gmail.
+This is an easy way to create a group in Gmail.
 Then, we'll generate an email address for this very group and ensure you get a dedicated space for conversations with its members in your Gmail inbox.

 To illustrate the coming step-by-step instructions, we'll suppose Yoda wishes to create a group for all the Jedis (yes... we're fans of Star Wars at Gmelius).